Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 4. Take and Pass the IC&RC Alcohol & Drug Counselor (ADC) Exam

-The road to becoming a CADC in Delaware just got a whole lot easier!
-We’ve broken down the certification process and provide you with clear, step-by-step instructions to help guide you through the certification process in Delaware.
+The road to becoming a CADC in Delaware just got easier.
+We’ve broken down the certification process and provide clear, step-by-step instructions to help guide you through becoming certified in Delaware.

 1. Earn an Associate Degree at Minimum in Any One of Several Relevant Fields

 To become a substance abuse counselor in Delaware, you must earn at least an associate degree in a relevant field.
-The DCB doesn’t specify the specific degree focus, which leaves your options open.
-You’ll find a number of Delaware community colleges offering associate degree programs in chemical dependency counseling, drug & alcohol counseling, and human services.
+The Delaware Certification Board (DCB) doesn’t specify the exact degree focus, which leaves your options open.
+You’ll find Delaware community colleges offering associate degree programs in chemical dependency counseling, drug & alcohol counseling, and human services.

-As part of your education, you’ll need to complete at least 300 hours of education and training relevant to substance abuse counseling, including at least six hours in ethics training specifically related to substance use disorders.
-When you complete a degree in an area related specifically to substance abuse counseling, chances are good that you will meet this requirement (most three-credit college/university courses count as 45 hours, so you’ll need about seven college courses to meet this requirement).
+As part of your education, you’ll need to complete at least 300 hours of education and training relevant to substance abuse counseling, including at least six hours in ethics training that is specifically related to substance use disorders (not general ethics).
+When you complete a degree in substance abuse counseling, chances are good you’ll meet this requirement.
+Most three-credit college courses count as 45 hours, so you’ll need about seven courses to meet this requirement.

-However, if your college transcripts don’t include all the required courses, you can complete additional courses through any type of formal education.
-This may include participation in workshops, trainings, seminars, or by completing college/university courses, with no limit on online education hours.
+If your college transcripts don’t include all required courses, you can complete additional courses through any type of formal education.
+This may include participation in workshops, trainings, seminars, or by completing college courses, with no limit on online education hours.

 2. Complete a Period of On-the-Job Supervision and Related Work Experience

-To become a substance abuse counselor in Delaware, you’ll also need to complete a period of on-the-job supervision and related work experience totaling at least 4,000 hours (about two years).
+To become a substance abuse counselor in Delaware, you’ll need to complete on-the-job supervision and related work experience totaling at least 4,000 hours (about two years).
+Within these 4,000 hours, you must complete at least 200 hours of documented clinical supervision.

-The first step is to complete at least 200 hours of on-the-job training, which is typically integrated into your associate degree program.
+The 200 hours of clinical supervision is typically integrated into your associate degree program through a practicum or internship.

 Your associate degree program will more than likely require a practicum or internship as part of the program.
 That means your school will assist you with placement with a local employer where you can satisfy the 200-hour supervision requirements necessary for CADC certification.